-OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized managed care program for youth with complex behavioral health and multi-system needs.
-ODM selected Aetna Better Health of Ohio to serve as the new OhioRISE specialized managed care organization.
-OhioRISE expands access to in-home and community-based behavioral health services and supports.
+OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized managed care program for youth with complex behavioral health and multisystem needs.
+Aetna Better Health of Ohio is the managed care partner for the program.
+OhioRISE aims to expand access to in-home and community-based behavioral health services and supports.

 Aetna contracts with regional care management entities (CME) to ensure OhioRISE members and families have the resources they need to navigate their interactions with multiple state and local systems such as juvenile justice, child protection, developmental disabilities, mental health and addiction, education, and others.
 An individual who is enrolled in the OhioRISE program will keep their managed care enrollment for their physical health benefit.
-The managed care organization also will be included in the individual's care management.
+The managed care organization also will be included in the individual's care coordination.